tardisgo/tardisgo/README.md

 ## Unsupported Haxe targets: ActionScript, PHP, Python and Neko

-The nature of ActionScript/Flash means that it is not possible to run automated tests.
+The nature of ActionScript/Flash means that it is not possible to run automated tests, although it seems to be a reliable target.

 The PHP, Python and Neko targets may work to varying degress, but are not currently reliable enough to permit automated testing.